kubernetes/minikube/site/content/en/docs/contrib/roadmap.en.md

 ## (#1) GUI

-- [ ] Be able to start, stop, pause, and delete clusters via a GUI
+- [x] Be able to start, stop, pause, and delete clusters via a GUI (prototype state)
-- [ ] Application available for all supported platforms: Linux, macOS, Windows
+- [x] Application available for all supported platforms: Linux, macOS, Windows

 ## (#2) Documentation

-- [ ] Consolidate Kubernetes documentation that references minikube
+- [x] Consolidate Kubernetes documentation that references minikube
-- [ ] Delete outdated documentation
+- [x] Delete outdated documentation
-- [ ] Add documentation for new features
+- [x] Add documentation for new features

 ## (#3) ARM64 Support

-- [ ] Add Linux VM support
+- [x] Add Linux VM support
-- [ ] Add Mac M1 VM support
+- [x] Add Mac M1 VM support (experimental, will improve by end of 2022)

 ## (#4) Docker
-- [ ] Remove the Docker Desktop requirement on Mac and Windows
+- [x] Remove the Docker Desktop requirement on Mac and Windows
-- [ ] Continue supporting Docker as a container runtime (with CRI)
+- [x] Continue supporting Docker as a container runtime (with CRI)

 ## (#5) libmachine Refactor

-- [ ] Add new driver (with QEMU) to replace HyperKit, primarily for Mac arm64
+- [x] Add new driver (with QEMU) to replace HyperKit, primarily for Mac arm64
-- [ ] Fix the provisioner, remove legacy Swarm, and add support for other runtimes
+- [x] Fix the provisioner, remove legacy Swarm, and add support for other runtimes